GrammaTech/sel/python/README.md

 equality, we check to see if the ASTs point to the same object using the oids.

+Additionally, python AST objects contain a serial number attribute representing a serial number on the Common Lisp side of the interface.
+This serial number is used when performing modifications (mutations) to an AST such as cut/replace/insert.
+To perform these modifications, we find the AST in the root with the same serial number as the point to modify and perform the operation.
+Serial numbers are stable in the unmodified, original tree across operations; however, the serial numbers of values inserted into the tree will differ from the AST given to insert.

 To allow for garbage collection, the ASTs are manually reference counted.
 Whenever a python AST (pointer) is created, the reference count for the associated Common Lisp AST is incremented.
 Similarly,